SaumikDana/kaggle_jane_street_problem/notebooks/README.md

   - Loads standard packages plus XGBoost, PCA, and preprocessing.
   - Reads all required training/test data.

-- **Train Across All Symbols:**
+- **Per-Symbol Training:**
-  - Loops over each `symbol_id`, and for each:
+  - For each `symbol_id`, it:
+    - Combines and cleans data.
-    - Prepares features, responders, and targets.
+    - Extracts symbol-specific features, responders, and targets.
-    - Cleans NaNs.
     - Applies PCA (25 components).
     - Samples training data.
-    - Stores reduced features and targets for later concatenation.

-- **Final Model Training:**
-  - Concatenates all sampled features/targets across symbols.
-  - Trains a single global XGBoost model.
+    - Trains a **dedicated XGBoost model** for that symbol.
+    - Saves the trained model, PCA, scaler, and columns used.

 - **Prediction Loop:**
   - For each symbol in the test data:
-    - Prepares test features using the same columns and PCA.
+    - Prepares test features using the same pipeline (cleaning + PCA).
+    - Loads the corresponding trained model.
     - Generates prediction for `responder_6`.
-    - Appends to a final prediction DataFrame.
+    - Appends results to a final predictions DataFrame.

 ✅ **Returns** `row_id` and predicted `responder_6` for submission.